‘The fear of missing out on things makes you miss out on everything.’Etty Hillesum

 Something that is becoming more and more prevalent in the world today is a particular type of anxiety.
 The Fear of Missing Out.
 This is a fear derived from feeling that others are doing much more interesting things than you might be, leading you to fret and worry about potentially missing opportunities.

-It can also manifest in the fear that when you choose one path of life, that the others will not be available any more.
-The thought that when one door opens in life, ten more close behind you.
-This can lead to people never choosing a path in life, never moving forward under the pretense of ‘Keeping my options open’ to ensure no doors close behind them yet additionally never taking any of the options to start with, and thus missing out on all of them.
+It can also manifest in the fear that when you choose one path of life, that the others will not be available anymore.
+The thought is that when one door opens in life, ten more are close behind you.
+This can lead to people never choosing a path in life, never moving forward under the pretence of ‘Keeping my options open to ensure no doors close behind them yet additionally never taking any of the options to start with, and thus missing out on all of them.

 In both manifestations this fear of missing out can be completely paralyzing, leaving you obsessing over what you are missing out on, instead of being able to move on forward with what you have.
 This can have a deeply negative impact on life, as it can lead to avoiding commitment and taking action when it might be needed.